 Starting to Work for Yourself with a Mental Illness

 I can’t tell you the number of people who have asked me how to be a writer, or speaker, or something else where they’re self-employed.
 And I absolutely don’t want to discourage people from trying an avenue that might work for them.
 But please understand this: anyone can write words, few people can make a living as a writer.
-Anyway can speak about their own lives, few people can make a living as a speaker.
+Anyone can speak about their own lives, few people can make a living as a speaker.
 And so on, and so on.
-Please understand that just because you want to doesn’t mean you can, and it doesn’t mean that you can make a viable living either.
+Please understand that just because you want to doesn’t mean you can, and it doesn’t mean that you can make a viable living, either.

 That said, if you want to work for yourself with a mental illness, first determine what you want to do, and if you can, try to do more than one thing.
 Personally, I do writing, speaking, and various forms of consulting.
 Some of these things pay better than others, and that’s okay.
 Many people sell things on Etsy for a living.